eelcovanvliet/carg-io/README.rst

 It orginated as an alternative to using the python-native **dataclasses**, since **dataclasses** did not offer the functionality

-`cargi-io` supports defining, setting and bookkeeping when working with sets of parameters.
+`carg-io` supports defining, setting and bookkeeping when working with sets of parameters.
-`cargi-io` originated as an alternative to using the python-native `dataclass`, since `dataclasses` did not really offer the functionality needed for parametric analyses.
+`carg-io` originated as an alternative to using the python-native `dataclass`, since `dataclasses` did not really offer the functionality needed for parametric analyses.

 ## Features